necoleman/necoleman.github.io/math/spheres.md

 You can find the preprint [here](https://arxiv.org/abs/2209.12671) on the ArXiv.

+<embed
+  src="/assets/math/2209.12671.pdf"
+  type="application/pdf"
+  class="pdfreader"
-<embed src="/assets/math/2209.12671.pdf" type="application/pdf" alt="Arxiv article 2209.12671,
-  Polya's eigenvalue conjecture is false for spheres">
+  alt="Arxiv article 2209.12671, Polya's eigenvalue conjecture is false for spheres">